BPHL-Molecular/Daytona_HCV/README.md

 ## Introduction

-This pipeline is designed for the analysis of Heptatits C virus data from Illumina paired-end sequencing.
-It performs HCV-species/genotype identification and abundance estimation, SNP calling, etc.
+This pipeline can perform the genotype detection and phylogeny analysis of Heptatits C virus (HCV).
+Illumina paired-end sequencing data are required for the pipeline.

 ## Prerequisites
 Nextflow is needed.
 The details of installation can be found at https://github.com/nextflow-io/nextflow.
 For HiPerGator users, its installation is not needed.